Characterizing The Hippie Language

 From the Editor: Art from Haight-Ashbury Quicksilver style! ~ The Zone * Mercury's Children - Quicksilver

 Tolkien was introduced into the Haight community by Jane Peterson, who eventually became a resident transplant from Berkeley to an apartment on Delmar Street.
 Jane and poet-husband Robert rented from Tiff and Marylou Garcia (Tiff is Jerry's older brother.)
 Visit Garcia here. ~ More blues background about R & R-Blues Hot Spot, The Both/and," frequently overlooked in Haight-Ashbury 'bio and documentary articles,' located at Haight and Divisadero, often featured the great bluesman John Lee Hooker.
-'Boogie' over from here.
-Check index for Haight-Ashbury related tidbits and full page sites list ~ This John Howe image of Galadriel captures the spirit of mystic San Francisco and Marin nights.
+'Boogie' over from here. ~ This John Howe image of Galadriel captures the spirit of mystic San Francisco and Marin nights.
 Look over excellent scans from variety of Tolkien artists

 Editor additional ~ Phyllis Fisher had been my next door neighbor in San Francisco.
 We shared several great stories about happenings at the Haight events, Avalon Ballroom and Fillmore.
 She and I joined everyone in the neighborhood for The Tribal Stomp at The Avalon and the Three Days at The Glide.
 Her contributions to Rolling Stone are 'classic sixties' and the stories are true.
 Most hippies dressed according to mood by day and activity by night as an interwoven mode over the Summer of Love psychedelic era.
 Most styles, inspired by a cross between Tolkien, Robin Hood and the Early American culture, have been classified by the noted, unique colour consultant, Suzanne Caygill.
 See Arwen's Fashion for more on her 'special types' and THE LORD OF THE RING costume designs by Ngila Dickson.